apparena/aa_app_mod_share/readme.md

 # Appalizr.com Module: Share Buttons
 -------------

-[TOC]

 ## Information
 * Github: [Repository](https://github.com/apparena/aa_app_mod_share)
 * Docs:   [Appalizr.com](http://www.appalizr.com/docs.html)
 * This is a module of the [aa_app_template](https://github.com/apparena/aa_app_template)

 ## Module job
-Creates an share button with a bubble to show a list with buttons to share the current site or action with a social network.
+> Creates an share button with a bubble to show a list with buttons to share the current site or action with a social network.
 If only one social media chanel is activated in the config value "share_social_networks" (App-Manager config value) config, this chanel will be called directly on a click, without open a additional bubble.